Take your leadership to the next level!

 State Conference – Peer Educator Candidate Process:

-- Find out if you’ve been selected by the election committee at the Candidate Letter Drop – Saturday, March 29th at 4:15pm
+- Find out if you’ve been selected by the election committee at the Candidate Letter Drop – Saturday, March 28th

-- Attend New Candidate Orientation – Saturday, March 29 at 4:30pm
+- Attend New Candidate Orientation – Saturday, March 28

-Area officers are a critical part of the MN FCCLA structure as they provide leadership and guidance to chapters across their region.
-Area Officers are responsible for putting on the Area Meetings, promoting STAR Event participation, leading workshops, representing members concerns and interests, and promoting service projects.
-Area Officers are invited to attend the Leadership Camp in the early summer, the Fall Summit and the State Conference as well as their own Area Fall Rallies, and Area Midwinter Meetings.
+Region officers are a critical part of the MN FCCLA structure as they provide leadership and guidance to chapters across their region.
+Region Officers are responsible for putting on the Region Meetings, promoting STAR Event participation, leading workshops, representing members concerns and interests, and promoting service projects.
+Region Officers are invited to attend the Leadership Camp in the early summer, the Fall Summit and the State Conference as well as their own Region Fall Rallies, and Region Midwinter Meetings.

-Area Officer Positions include, President, Vice President, Secretary, Treasurer, and Junior High Rep. Guidelines for the number of Area Officer candidates per school is two (the Junior High Rep does not count towards this total), this helps us promote diversity on our leadership team.
-If your school has more than two members seeking an Area Officer position, have your chapter’s first two choices run as an Area Officer and your others as a Peer Educator.
-Check in with the state office after the application period has closed to see if there is room for an exception that year.
+Region Officer Positions include, President, Vice President, Secretary, Treasurer, and Junior High Rep. (JHC – grades 5-8 while running as a candidate).
+Per board policy, each school may run up to two Region Officer candidates.
+The Junior High Representative position does not count toward this total..
+If your school has more than two members seeking an Region Officer position, have your chapter’s first two choices run as an Region Officer and your others as a Peer Educator.
 If a candidate is not elected, they may be considered and offered the opportunity to serve as a Peer Educator.

 - Attend Leadership Camp for training.

-- Plan and Facilitate their Area’s Fall Rally and Midwinter Meeting.
+- Plan and Facilitate their Region’s Fall Rally and Midwinter Meeting.

 - Attend the Fall Leadership Summit, facilitating pre-conference activities and co-leading a workshop.

-- Attend State Conference at the end of term, planning and facilitating the Area Meeting and working on aspects of the conference assigned to your Leadership Team.
+- Attend State Conference at the end of term, planning and facilitating the Region Meeting and working on aspects of the conference assigned to your Leadership Team.

-- Take the Area Officer Test -Friday, March 28 at 12pm.
+- Take the Region Officer Test -Friday, March 27 at 12pm.

-- Give a short speech, 1-2 minutes, for the topic “The 2025 National FCCLA theme is Dare to Dream.
-How have your experiences in FCCLA inspired the dreams you have for the future?” at the Area Meeting on Saturday, March 29th at 9am.
+- Give a short speech (Topic TBD), 1-2 minutes, at the Region Meeting on Saturday, March 28th.
 Candidates are encouraged to memorize their speech or use limited notes on index cards.

-- Answer a short question or two during the Area Meeting on Saturday, March 29th at 9am.
+- Answer a short question or two during the Region Meeting on Saturday, March 28th.

-- Find out election results at the Candidate Letter Drop – Saturday, March 29th at 4:15pm.
+- Find out election results at the Candidate Letter Drop – Saturday, March 28th.

 State Officers

 State Officers are responsible for helping MN FCCLA pursue it’s mission to: Promote personal growth and leadership development through family and consumer sciences education, focusing on the multiple roles of family member, wage earner, and community leader.
 State officers preside over all of the MN FCCLA chapters and speak, act, and plan on the behalf of all of MN FCCLA members.
 Each school may run up to 2 members for State Officer positions.
 Second year State Officers and the President Elect, count toward this 2 officer limit.
-This helps us promote diversity on our leadership team and spread around the benefits that come to schools who have a State Officer.
 See the full Policy regarding the Election of Minnesota Officers here.

 Duties of all State Officer include: